-This year we have partnered with six well-known influencers who will be documenting their 2021 gardening trials and tribulations via our blog and social media channels.
+This year we have partnered with six well-known influencers who will be documenting their 2021 gardening trials and tribulations, as well as their lawn transformation, via our blog and social media channels.
 They will also be sharing top gardening tips and some handy advice on how to use some of our most popular products.

-Earlier this month we caught up with one of our ambassadors, Frankie & Connor from Ridgeway_renovation, to find out more about her house renovation journey.
+Earlier this month we caught up with one of our ambassadors, Frankie & Connor from Ridgeway_renovation, to find out more about her house and lawn transformation journey.

 Three years ago when we first bought our house I could have never imagined our garden looking the way it’s looking now.
-The recent addition of our new lawn has completely transformed our garden and given it a new lease of life!
+The recent addition of our new lawn transformation, has completely changed our garden and given it a new lease of life!

 However, to make sure our new lawn stays looking perfect all summer it needs to be carefully maintained and tended to.
 For instance, when the turf is harvested it’s left with very shallow roots so in dry weather it is important to make sure you are watering your new turf every day to encourage root growth and prevent it from dying off.
 It is also important to be careful not to over-water, as this can lead to shallow rooting and encourages weeds to grow in the grass.